streamingfast/substreams/docs/new/how-to-guides/evm.md

 - Modify your Substreams manifest to include additional filters or configurations.
 - Implement custom processing logic in Rust based on the filtered data retrieved by the foundational module.

-For a deeper dive into use cases and details, refer to the [EVM Tutorials](../../tutorials/evm).

 ## Additional Resources

 You may find these additional resources helpful for developing your first EVM application.